 Create an unexpected atmosphere

-While Valentine’s Day seems to be full of clichés, it’s a time when couples want a mix of novelty and spontaneity.
+While Valentine’s Day seems to be full of clichés or even funny Valentine’s Gifts, it’s a time when couples want a mix of novelty and spontaneity.
 You can accomplish this with minimal effort but still, make a huge impact locally by emphasizing your presence in your community or communities.

 Have you heard of Waffle House’s self-proclaimed, “bucket list” experience?
 It happens once a year on Valentine’s Day when they trade their typical greasy spoon look for white table cloths, candles, and roses.
 They take reservations and have become quite the spot for couples because it’s something so normal but also out of the ordinary.
 Waffle House has been managing this massive transformation between lunch and dinner for the last 12 years!